 - Physical Education

 Our sequential curriculum is rich and engaging, inspiring a love for learning during the important elementary years.
 Teachers employ a range of methods in their classes, including flexible small-group instruction, direct instruction, collaborative learning and project-based learning (PBL).
 Each year, as children grow and develop, they are given an increasing amount of age-appropriate independence and academic expectations, building a solid foundation for the upcoming transition to Middle School.
-Learning opportunities such as the Mammal Zoo (first grade) and Patriotic Program (third grade), as well as the Economics Mini Society business session (fourth grade), are just a few examples of how lessons come alive in meaningful and joyful ways.
+Learning opportunities such as the Mammal Zoo (first grade), Patriotic Program (third grade) and Economic & Entrepreneurial Education (E3) (fourth grade) are just a few examples of how lessons come alive in meaningful and joyful ways.

 - Social Studies